The Ultimate Guide for Evaluating Candidates in a Job Interview

 Skills

-This is one of the most important assessment criteria and one of the most straightforward to evaluate.
-Do they or do they not have the skills necessary to do the job?
+This is one of the most important assessment criteria and one of the most straightforward to evaluate: Do they have the skills necessary to do the job?

-Assess both hard and soft skills, as these both play into a candidate’s fit for a role.
-Consider using skills assessments to supplement your interview questions and more accurately judge a candidate’s abilities.
+Assess hard and soft skills, as these play into a candidate’s fit for a role.
+Consider using skills assessments to supplement your interview questions and judge a candidate’s abilities more accurately.

 Relevance of background